-Our ready to use shape set contains top quality excel infographic elements you can use in presentations or dashboard templates.
+Our ready to use shape set contains top quality excel info-graphic elements you can use in presentations or templates.

-You can apply the standard excel tools: Move, resize or delete specific shapes; swap fill color or font color; change shadow settings or apply gradients.
+You can apply the standard excel tools to improve your dashboard: Move, resize or delete specific shapes; swap fill color or font color; change shadow settings or apply gradients.
 You can also link shapes to selected cells.

 Pimp your Dashboard – Must have tools

 To build the list of options is to type them on a worksheet.
 We can do this method on the sheet that will have the drop-down lists, or on a different worksheet.

 In most cases the excel list will be stored on a sheet named ‘Lists’.